Commercial (including retail) tenants and landlords

 Learn more about the process for commercial tenants and landlords under the Commercial Tenancy Relief Scheme.

-Resources: letter template for requesting rent relief and FAQs
+Resources: letter for requesting rent relief, FAQs, leasing advice and translations

-Tenants can use the VSBC’s letter template to guide them in requesting rent relief from their landlord.
+- letter template to guide tenants in requesting rent relief from their landlord

 Tenants and landlords who don’t fall under the Scheme